OpenBagTwo/chappeau/Caffeinate Resourcepack/README.md

 accompanying datapack, which will automatically rename (and thus apply textures to) any potions brewed in a brewing stand named "Hairo V60" or "Chemex"

-## Credits

-PearlescentMoon textures are all courtesy of PearlescentMoon.

-All sounds are taken directly from videos posted on her channel.

 ## License

 All code and assets in this resourcepack are licensed by the author